Cleerly Labs Heart Scans: AI-Powered Plaque Analysis and Scan Locations

 Standard cardiac CT imaging produces a coronary artery calcium (CAC) score.
 This metric quantifies calcified plaque, the stable, hardened deposits that develop over time.
 A higher score correlates with increased cardiovascular risk.
 A score of zero is often interpreted as reassuring.

 The limitation is that calcified plaque is stable plaque.
 The dangerous variety, soft plaque, is not calcified.
 It is lipid-rich, unstable, and prone to rupture.
-Most heart attacks result from rupture of soft plaque, not erosion of calcified deposits.
+Most heart attacks result from rupture of soft plaque rather than erosion of calcified deposits.
 A patient with a zero calcium score may harbor significant soft plaque that the standard scoring method cannot detect.

 Cleerly uses artificial intelligence to analyze coronary CT angiography (CCTA) images in detail.
 The platform quantifies total plaque burden, differentiates between plaque types (calcified, fibrous, lipid-rich), and measures stenosis percentage with precision that visual interpretation cannot match.